Issue Date 2/2021

 EHRS will place an orange Out of Order sign on the hood sash if the hood does not pass its annual inspection.

 What to do if your hood goes into alarm or is not functioning properly

 If your hood is in alarm, first try closing the sash to see if the alarm will reset.
 If the alarm resets, reopen the sash to the safe operating height.
 If hood alarm is triggered, contact your Building Administrator (see specifics for TRL, Smilow, Tangen, and New Bolton Center buildings below).
 Do not disable the alarm.

 As soon as the hood issue is recognized, the lab must close chemical bottles, turn off any heat sources, and close the sash.
-If chemical bottles or equipment must be removed from the hood to perform the repair, it is the lab’s responsibility to move them.
-Chemical bottles and equipment may remain in the hood if the mechanic does not need to enter the hood.
+If hazardous (biological, chemical, or radioactive) materials or equipment must be removed from the hood to perform the repair, it is the lab’s responsibility to move them.
+Hazardous materials and equipment may remain in the hood if the mechanic does not need to enter the hood.

 Under no conditions is it acceptable to work with hazardous materials in a fume hood that is not functioning properly.
 Even if you can feel/hear air flowing in the hood, you may not work in hood while the alarm is indicating low or no flow.

 The building administrator must request the work order and place a completed orange Out of Order sign on the fume hood as soon as possible after receipt of a problem from a building occupant, from EHRS, or from the Facilities Services Call Center.